oconnor-ryan/E2E2/README.md

   * express-session NPM package for session handling
 - Database
   * MariaDB or PostgreSQL

+### Login
+Methods For Login:
+1. Use hashing (SHA-256 or SHA-512) and salting
+  - When creating account password, hash and salt the password, then send this to the server.
+  - When a user logs in, if the hash generated from the given password and salt are the same, then the password is correct.

+  - Advantages
+    - Easy to implement
+    - Salting reduces the effectiveness of rainbow tables.
+  - Disadvantages
+    - If a attacker is able to download the database from a server, they can retrieve the password from a hash and salt if they have the hardware to do so.
+2. Store the result of a key derivation function(PBKDF2,scrypt,argon2,etc)
+  - When creating account password, derive a key from a given password and store it on the server.
+  - When logging in, the given password is run through the KDF and compared to the stored key.
+  - Advantages
+    - More expensive to calculate for attackers
+  - Disadvantages
+    - The only key-derivation function for user passwords in WebCrypto API is PBKDF2, which is weaker than other KDFs (scrypt, argon2, bcrypt)
+  - Note
+    - If using Approach 1 in Encryption section:
+      - Make sure the password key stored on the database is NOT THE SAME as the one used to decrypt the private key.
+Use a different salt for the AES key derived from the password so that the password key cannot be used to decrypt the user's private key.

 ## Optional Features
 * Audio and Video Calls (similar to Discord)